rramchan12/HateSpeechDetection_ver2/prompt_engineering/STRATEGY_TEST_RESULTS.md

 ## Overview

-This document contains test results and analysis for all four prompt strategies evaluated against Azure AI models using our comprehensive dataset options including canned samples and the unified hate speech dataset with incremental storage and runId-based output organization.
+This document contains test results and analysis for all four prompt strategies evaluated against Azure AI models using our comprehensive dataset options including canned samples and the unified hate speech dataset with incremental storage, concurrent processing, and runId-based output organization.

 ## Test Configuration